About maths and numeracy skills

 Ideas for play

 - Go for a nature walk and let your child gather a mix of leaves, sticks, pebbles and other natural items.
-Your child can sort them into groups based on size, colour, shape or what they do.
+Your child can sort them into groups based on size, colour, shape or function.

 - Play simple board games, card games and puzzles with shapes and numbers, like ‘Snap’, or matching pairs or dominoes.